AliyunContainerService/ack-image-builder/README.md

 If you are using a sub account，the ram policy should at least include actions as below:

+> Note that you'd better release the delete permissions once you have completed your image build task for safety reasons.

 ```
 {
     "Version": "1",